allegro/axion-release-plugin/docs/configuration/ci_servers.md

       - uses: actions/checkout@v2
         with:
           fetch-depth: 0

+When you have a lot of tags/commit you can speed up your build - plugin successfully works using local git shallow repository but you must run `git fetch --tags --unshallow` before running `./gradlew release` - that will ensure the plugin has all the info it needs to run.

+    steps:
+        - uses: actions/checkout@v2
+        - name: Publish using Axion
+          run: |
+              # Fetch a full copy of the repo, as required by release plugin:
+              git fetch --tags --unshallow
+              # Run release:
+              ./gradlew release

 In order to push tags into the repository release step must use GitHub actor and token: